 Yes, some patients may suffer a relapse of diarrhoea.
 Please contact your GP if you develop diarrhoea after you are discharged from hospital.
+Please also inform the GP of your previous Clostridium difficile infection.

 Can I have visitors?

 Yes, you can have visitors as healthy people are at very little risk of getting Clostridium difficile whilst visiting.